-- from Branch Road looking west across the marshes, with Crowe's Farm in the middle distance and the roofs of the village beyond against a backdrop of trees, - looking west up Marsh Road with the World War II pill box in the foreground, - looking north-east from Mill Road, with the Church among the trees to the left and Halvergate Hall to the right, - looking south-east from Moulton Road towards the terraced house on Church Avenue, with the Church tower visible behind the trees beyond, - looking south from Tunstall Street with the barn of Whiteacres in the foreground and the farmhouse behind and the former barn of Halvergate House to the left.
+- from Branch Road looking west across the marshes, with Crowe's Farm in the middle distance and the roofs of the village beyond against a backdrop of trees, - from Stone Road looking across the marshes.
+The village is seen as a cluster of buildings and tree-belt on raised ground to the west, - looking west up Marsh Road with the World War II pill box in the foreground, - looking north-east from Mill Road, with the Church among the trees to the left and Halvergate Hall to the right, - looking south-east from Moulton Road towards the terraced house on Church Avenue, with the Church tower visible behind the trees beyond, - looking south from Tunstall Street with the barn of Whiteacres in the foreground and the farmhouse behind and the former barn of Halvergate House to the left.